Uniformity of quadratic points: Introduction

 \end{theorem}

 The idea of our proof is as follows.
-We first use the non-degeneracy result by Gao \cite[Theorem 10.1]{Gao_Bettirank} and the height inequality developed by Dimitrov-Gao-Habegger \cite[Theorem 1.6]{DGH21} to find several families of curves in $\calX\rightarrow S$, over possibly different bases, with one marked family over $S$, satisfying the following: for any point $P$ of $\calX$ not on the marked family of curves, all of the points that are "close" to $P$ live on a single curve among these families of curves (see Lemma \ref{lemma_surface} for details).
-Then we prove and use the following Theorem \ref{curve} to bound the number of points on those families of curves.
-Finally we combine it with a classical result of R\'emond for large points to get the desired bound on $\calX_s(\bar\QQ)\cap\Gamma$ for any $s\in S(\bar\QQ)$ with large modular height.
+We first use the non-degeneracy result by Gao \cite[Theorem 10.1]{Gao_Bettirank} and the height inequality developed by Dimitrov-Gao-Habegger \cite[Theorem 1.6]{DGH21} to study the distance between the algebraic points in $\calX(\bar\QQ)$ using N\'eron--Tate height.
+We find several families of curves in $\calX\rightarrow S$, over possibly different bases, together with one marked family over $S$, which satisfy the following: for any point $P$ of $\calX(\bar\QQ)$ not on the marked family, all of the points that are ``close'' to $P$ live on one single curve among these families of curves (see Lemma \ref{lemma_surface}).
+Then we prove and use the following Theorem \ref{curve} to bound the number of algebraic points in $\Gamma$ on those families of curves.
+We derive that for any rational point away from the marked family, there is a uniform bound on the number of rational points that are close to it.
+Finally we combine this with a classical result of R\'emond for large points to get the desired bound on $\#(\calX_s(\bar\QQ)\cap\Gamma)$ for any $s\in S(\bar\QQ)$ of large moduli height.